 Many competitive soccer families find themselves in a difficult financial situation in the years leading up to their athlete leaving for college.
+Some decide to use this free and easy to use calculator to see if equity release is an option for them to find it easier to fund their athlete.
 They are in the middle and upper-middle class economic ranges, and even though they don’t feel “wealthy” at all, they qualify for very little “need based” financial aid (if they qualify for any at all).

 College soccer scholarships are very rarely “free rides,” and college is getting more and more expensive every year.